SolidBlock-cn/extshape/UpdateLog.md

 - (Only Fabric) Adjusted the fuel burn time of wooden wall to be same as wooden planks.
 - Adjusted some language files.
 - You may configure which conflicting recipes to allow.
+- (Only Forge) Fixed the issue that you cannot shear woolen blocks with shear

 ### 1.5.2